-The Company's net liabilities as at 31 December 2023 were HK\$1,460,000 (2022: net assets of HK\$1,199,000).
-The financial statements are prepared on a going concern basis as the Company's subsidiary, Asia Growth Group Limited has given an undertaking to not demanding repayment of the amount owed by the Company to ensure the Company will be able to meet its obligations as and when they fall due for at least the next 12 months from the date of the financial statements.
+The Company's net liabilities as at 31 December 2024 were HK\$5,406,000 (2023: HK\$1,460,000).
+The main contributing factor to the net liabilities of the Company pertains to the amount due to subsidiary of \$17,552,000 (2023: \$15,761,000), which the Company has the full control over its subsidiary, Asia Growth Group Limited.
+The subsidiary will not demand for repayment from the Company to ensure the Company will be able to meet its obligations and pay off its debts as and when they fall due until the Company's resources permit.

-Based on the above factors, the financial statements have been prepared on a going concern basis.
+Based on the above factors, the financial statements of the Group and the Company have been prepared on a going concern basis.